-The bottom line is that to unlock the full power of your BSD system, you must be able to use shell commands.
-Thousands of commands are available for BSD to monitor and manage every aspect of your BSD system.
+The bottom line is that in order to unlock the full power of your Mac OS X system, you must be able to use shell commands.
+Thousands of commands are available to monitor and manage every aspect of your system.

-But whether you are a BSD guru or novice, one challenge looms large.
-How do you remember the most critical commands and options you need, when a command shell might only show you this:
+Whether you are a UNIX guru or a novice, however, one challenge looms large: How do you remember the most critical commands and options you need, when a command shell might only show you this:

-BSD UNIX Toolbox is not just another command reference or rehash of man pages.
-Instead, this book presents commands in BSD systems by the way you use them.
-In other words, instead of listing commands alphabetically, we group together commands for working with file systems, connecting to networks, and managing processes in their own sections, so you can access commands by what you want to do, not only by how they're named.
+Mac OS X UNIX Toolbox is not just another command reference or rehash of man pages.
+Instead, this book presents commands on Mac OS X according to how you actually use them.
+In other words, instead of listing commands alphabetically, we group together commands for working with file systems, connecting to networks, and managing processes, so you can access commands by what you want to do, not only by how they are named.

 Likewise, we won't just give you a listing of every option available for every command.
-Instead, we'll show you working examples of the most important and useful options to use with each command.
-From there, we'll tell you quick ways to find more options, if you need them, from man pages, the info facility, and help options.
+Instead, we provide working examples of the most important and useful options to use with each command.
+From there, we'll describe quick ways to find more options, if you need them, from man pages, the info facility, and help options.